0xBAMA/SDFs/README.md

 This has been a little while coming.
 I've been thinking a lot about what I want to do with it, while dealing with the ongoing feature creep of Voraldo 1.2.
 On the plus side, that's been a good opportunity to get up to speed on SDF methodology (folds and other space manipulation, plus a huge range of starting primitives).

 - ~~dithering in even more color spaces,~~ perhaps blending a few different results together?
+- finish implementing more flexible bitcrush implementation (considering signed and unsigned 8-bit values to deal with colorspaces defined in negative ranges)
 - ~~soft shadows~~
 - maybe higher resolution (640x480 or widescreen variant of that?) - currently 512x256, just to be friendly with shader invocation dimensions
 - ~~multisampling the initial raymarching result~~